doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 -
     targetDocument - A full class name of the target document.
 -
-    discriminatorField - The field name to store the discriminator value in.
+    discriminatorField - The database field name to store the discriminator value within the embedded document.
 -
     discriminatorMap - Map of discriminator values to class names.
 -